How to Choose (and Apply!) the Best Makeup Primer for YouSeptember 10, 2021

-Blurring primers — like the YSL Beauty Touche Éclat Silver Blur Primer — use light-reflecting technology to create a soft-focus effect that airbrushes out flaws, making them easier to cover.
-We also love the Maybelline New York Face Studio Master Prime Blur + Smooth, a drugstore beauty buy that holds up all day and won’t break the bank.
+Blurring PrimersBlurring primers — like the YSL Beauty Touche Éclat Silver Blur Primer — often use light-reflecting technology to create a soft-focus effect that airbrushes out flaws, making them easier to cover.
+We also love the Maybelline New York Face Studio Master Prime Blur + Smooth, a drugstore beauty buy that holds up all day and at less than $8, won’t break the bank.

 Illuminating PrimersOne surefire way to make your foundation look like skin and not makeup?
 Primers with illuminating properties like the NYX Professional Makeup High Glass Face Primer.
 Apply them on bare skin, all over the face or on the high points of it (nose, brow bone, cheekbone, Cupid’s bow) to add life and dimension to your complexion.
 If you’re having a good face day and don’t want to wear foundation, you can still use a highlighting primer to liven up your skin.
-If you’re willing to splurge a little we recommend the Giorgio Armani Luminous Silk Hydrating Primer, a holy-grail face primer that works particularly well for dry skin.
+If you’re willing to splurge a little we recommend the Giorgio Armani Beauty Luminous Silk Hydrating Primer, a holy grail face primer that works particularly well for dry skin.

 For truly oily babes, we recommend a primer that’s downright mattifying, like the Urban Decay All Nighter Face Primer.
 It’s long-wearing and gives skin that blurred, filtered effect.
 We also swear by the IT Cosmetics Your Skin But Better Oil-Free Primer for an ultra-lightweight formula that oily beauty lovers rave about.

 How to Apply Face PrimerOnce you’ve found your ideal primer, you need to master the fine art of application.
 The first rule of primer?
 Always apply moisturizer before priming, as it makes your primer application even.
-Two of our favorite moisturizers that always get the job done are Kiehl’s Ultra Facial Cream and SkinCeuticals Daily Moisture.
-Wait a few minutes after your application before priming and take makeup artist Elle Leary’s advice and “start in the center of the face and work your way out — you want a light coverage, not heavy.”
-Giorgio Armani Celebrity Makeup Artist Tim Quinn recommends applying primer with your fingertips or a sponge and avoiding the eye area.
+Wait a few minutes after your application before priming and start in the center of the face and work your way out.
+Giorgio Armani celebrity makeup artist Tim Quinn recommends applying primer with your fingertips or a sponge and avoiding the eye area.
 Once your primer is on, allow a few minutes for it to set before applying foundation.

-STEP 1: Start with a cleansed and moisturized face.
+Start with a cleansed and moisturized face.
 Apply sunscreen of your choosing, and then you’re ready for primer.

-STEP 2: Squeeze out the primer on the back of your hand, mix it with your finger to warm up the product and then dab it all over your face.
+Squeeze out the primer on the back of your hand, mix it with your finger to warm up the product and then dab it all over your face.

-STEP 3: Gently rub the primer in.
+Gently rub the primer in.
 Make sure to get every area and crevice of your face — from your cheeks, to around your nose, temples, forehead line and chin.

-STEP 4: Once the primer absorbs, you’re ready to apply your foundation.
+Once the primer absorbs, you’re ready to apply your foundation.